-Drilling fluids are normally formulated in-situ by mixing the different additives in a dedicated storage tank, or less preferably, a sump that has been excavated within the drill site.
+Drilling fluids are normally formulated in situ by mixing the different additives in a dedicated storage tank, or less preferably, a sump that has been excavated within the drill site.
 After drilling activities are complete, the waste fluid becomes contaminated with formation material and the final result is a large volume of liquid and solid waste that must be properly managed.
 The exact amount of waste drilling fluid produced is dependent upon numerous factors, including the depth of the well being drilled (Ismail et al., 2017).

 In general, drilling fluids are to be biologically and chemically nontoxic and non-hazardous to the environment and personnel who come in contact with it due to operational exposures.
 However, many additives used in the composition of drilling fluids are not toxic-free and are therefore regulated.
-The use of drilling fluids have widely been connected to some environmental problems due to a variety of wastes including drill cuttings and used drilling fluid (mud) generated during drilling process (Arpornpong et al, 2020; Adewole et al, 2010; Awaka-ama, 2012), and have been associated with changing concentrations of hydrocarbons and heavy metals pollutions from barium, mercury, cadmium, diesel (from lubricants, spotting fluids and oil-based mud cuttings), arsenic and formaldehyde (biocides) in areas of operations (Neff, 2008; Udosen et al, 2010; Udo et al, 2021).
+The use of drilling fluids have widely been connected to some environmental problems due to a variety of wastes including drill cuttings and used drilling fluid (mud) generated during the drilling process (Arpornpong et al, 2020; Adewole et al, 2010; Awaka-ama, 2012), and have been associated with changing concentrations of hydrocarbons and heavy metal pollution from barium, mercury, cadmium, diesel (from lubricants, spotting fluids and oil-based mud cuttings), arsenic and formaldehyde (biocides) in areas of operations (Neff, 2008; Udosen et al, 2010; Udo et al, 2021).
 Hence, discharge of untreated drilling effluents into seas, rivers and land constitutes a serious hazard and is an important concern due to the detrimental effects and degradation of the environment around the oilfield drill sites.
-The highest impact results from wastes discharges into the environment in concentrations that were not naturally found in such locations.
+The highest impact results from waste discharges into the environment in concentrations that were not naturally found in such locations.
 The disruption of ecological balance through drilling operations occurs through surface discharge of pollutants from various activities affecting the environment (AlBajalan and Haias, (2021), posing a potential risk to the ecosystem and human health.

-Therefore, on this basis, this research was designed to comparatively evaluate the physico-chemical properties of both water-base and oil-base fresh and spent drilling muds from a selected oilfield environment in the Niger Delta of Nigeria.
+Therefore, on this basis, this research was designed to comparatively evaluate the physico-chemical properties of both water-based and oil-based fresh and spent drilling muds from a selected oilfield environment in the Niger Delta of Nigeria.
 This work also assesses the various properties of fresh base mud compared to mud already formulated with additives/chemicals.
 It is imperative to investigate properties and concentrations of these potential contaminants in the drilling mud compositions in order to evaluate its properties for optimal and efficient performance and also when choosing options for disposal of drilling mud effluents and its environmental impact.
-The results from this research provides valuable information on the chemical compositions and physico-chemical properties of drilling mud systems used in oilfield operations and moreover, will contribute to the development of effective management and mitigation strategies to minimize the release of contaminants into the fragile oilfield environment.
+The results from this research provide valuable information on the chemical compositions and physico-chemical properties of drilling mud systems used in oilfield operations and moreover, will contribute to the development of effective management and mitigation strategies to minimise the release of contaminants into the fragile oilfield environment.

 3.1 MATERIALS AND METHODS